frontenddogma/web-development-glossary/manuscript/t.md

 Time to Live
 : A mechanism that limits the lifespan or lifetime of data in a computer or network.
 TTL may be implemented as a counter or timestamp attached to or embedded in the data.
 Once the prescribed event count or timespan has elapsed, data is discarded or revalidated.
 In computer networking, TTL prevents a data packet from circulating indefinitely.
 In computing applications, TTL is commonly used to improve the performance and manage the caching of data.&nbsp;[†](#w-ttl)

+Timestamp
+: A sequence of characters or encoded information identifying when a certain event occurred, usually giving date and time of day, sometimes accurate to a small fraction of a second.
+The term derives from rubber stamps used in offices to stamp the current date, and sometimes time, in ink on paper documents, to record when a document was received.&nbsp;[†](#w-timestamp)

 Tiny integer
 : An integral data type of 8 bits, with a signed range from –128 to 127, and an unsigned range from 0 to 255.